Description

 ENG 257.
 African American Literature to the Harlem Renaissance.
 4 Credits.

 Covers the major genres and authors of African American literature from the period of slavery through the Harlem Renaissance.
+This course is also offered as ES 257; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
 Prerequisites: (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Cultural Literacy, Arts and Letters/AL, Cultural Literacy/DIV

 Introduces the literature of Americans whose roots are in Africa.
 Emphasizes the way contemporary political and social aspirations of African Americans are reflected in the literature of the periods from the Harlem Renaissance through the present.
-Prerequisite: (WR 115 and RD 115) or IRW 115 or equivalent placement.
+This course is also offered as ES 258; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
+Prerequisites: (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Cultural Literacy, Arts and Letters/AL, Cultural Literacy/DIV